How to make standardized instructions work for youDigitizing Mobile Processes Managing Workforce Knowledge

 Many organizations also decided to decentralize the creation of instructions by enabling their workers to give feedback on current practices and document their tasks.
 This way, they can participate on improving and building an organization´s knowledge base and retention of tribal knowledge.

-Use work instructions and boost your operations with Resco Houston!
+Use work instructions and boost your operations with resco.Guides!

-All tribal knowledge, guides, manuals, and AR video calls are packed in a single app.
+All tribal knowledge, guides, and manuals are packed in a single app.
 Empower workers by sharing expertise in real time and improving your operations efficiency with knowledge at your teams’ fingertips.